simplecontainer/smr/README.md

 -------------------------
 To start using simple container first run it to generate smr project and build configuration file.

-Note: This is example for the localhost.
-If domain is example.com running on the virtual machine with IP 1.2.3.4, just replace the DOMAIN and EXTERNALIP values.

 ```bash
 LATEST_VERSION=$(curl -s https://raw.githubusercontent.com/simplecontainer/smr/main/version)